LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 The export is in the ndjson format.

 ### **$export: Create a Bulk Data Request**
-To create an export request, the IBM FHIR Server requires the body fields of the request object to be a FHIR Resource `Parameters` JSON Object.
+To create an export request, the LinuxForHealth FHIR Server requires the body fields of the request object to be a FHIR Resource `Parameters` JSON Object.
 The request must be posted to the server using `POST`.
 Each request is limited to a single resource type in each imported or referenced file.

 #### Example Request - GET
-The following is a request to export data to the IBM COS endpoint from the IBM FHIR Server using GET.
+The following is a request to export data to the IBM COS endpoint from the LinuxForHealth FHIR Server using GET.

 ```sh
 curl -k -u "fhiruser:change-password" -H "Content-Type: application/fhir+json" \